barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

     obj.a = 0;
     obj.count = function () { obj.a++; }

+Some textbooks and libraries define all object members inside curly brackets:

+    var obj = {
+        a: 0,
+        count: function () {
+            obj.a++;
+        }
+    };

+I do use such a syntax for the simplest and shortest definitions only.
+On the one hand, defining `count()` inside `obj` adds one level of indentation.
+On the other, for larger objects the opening line might be left far above and it would be easier to grasp `obj.count` than `count: ...` with hidden `obj =`.
+Both aspects harm readability so I opt for the former construct.

-You need a constructor - wrap code above in a function:
+You need a constructor - wrap object definition in a function:

     var createObj = function () {
         var obj = {};